New form Timeneye: how to track time for your recurring events with the Timeneye integration with Google Calendar and Outlook Calendar.

 By relying on “spur-of-the-moment” messages, you’ll risk creating confusion for your team.
-And if you not a written track of communications, something may be forgotten along the way.
+And if you do not have a written track of communications, something may be forgotten along the way.

 Email doesn’t help, either – it’s too clunky and your inbox will be probably too full already.

-Tools that help with that: Slack provides an easy way for teams of any size to communicate with each other, as well as exchanging files and screenshots.
+Tools that help with that: Slack provides an easy way for teams of any size to communicate with each other, as well as exchange files and screenshots.

 You cannot know if you’re been effective with your time if you don’t know how to spend it.

-This is way time tracking should be a daily habit in every business.
+This is why time tracking should be a daily habit in every business.

 Everybody in a startup should track their time, including – and especially – founders who have to juggle many responsibilities and have to carry the project to success.